 Even though we’re living in a digital world, don’t forget about foot traffic.
 Use billboards and window clings to advertise openings.
 With a simple sign such as, “Looking for a job?
 Text ‘APPLY’ to 97211,” you might just turn a customer into a candidate.

-A significant amount of the communication that candidates receive from your organization will be via automated tools.
+A significant amount of the communication that candidates receive from your organisation will be via automated tools.
 With help from candidate relationship management software, these automated messages can enhance the candidate experience.

 Faced with high application drop-off rates and a 200% turnover rate, RPM Pizza knew they needed to improve candidate engagement if they wanted to staff their 180 stores.
 They looked to their messaging.
 RPM Pizza, Domino’s largest franchisee, started using text messages and an AI-powered chatbot to connect with job seekers to better communicate with candidates.
 Thanks to the new approach, RPM experienced a 66% increase in applicant volume and a 95% response rate when texting with candidates.
 This helped them reduce their time to hire by 80%.

 As the world of work changes rapidly, the value of communicating in a way that creates a sense of connection remains vital to your hiring success.
 Powered by the right recruitment marketing software, your recruiters can adapt to the changes and connect and engage with the candidates you need to fill your pipeline.

 Download our Guide to engaging talent to learn how you can use these four simple strategies to engage candidates.